festwertspeicher/jacques-loom/docs/_posts/2022-05-23-application-prototype-fund-hardware.md

 4. Iteration of the loom (320 hours).
 * New major version of the loom
 * More robust software
-* Complete package with CAD files, schematics, BOM, code, ...
+* Complete package with CAD files, schematics, BOM, code, …
 * Building instructions

 > What is your long-term goal?
 What will happen after the grant period?

-The long-term goal is to reach a stable development stage in which the loom functions reliably and makes the step from proof of concept to a proper production tool.
+The long-term goal is to reach a stable development stage in which the loom functions reliably and moves from proof of concept to a proper production tool.
 Whether the loom is further developed into a market-ready product depends primarily on the success of the prototype phase and user feedback.
-It is also imaginable to distribute pre-prepared construction kits and assembled circuit boards as well as to organize workshops and lectures in order to further lower the inhibition barrier of rebuilding the loom and to further increase the reach.
-I do hope to find people who will continue to develop the loom continuously beyond the grant period.
+It is also imaginable to distribute pre-prepared construction kits and assembled circuit boards and organize workshops and lectures to further lower the inhibition barrier of rebuilding the loom and further increase the reach.
+I hope to find people who will continue to develop the loom continuously beyond the grant period.

 > What is missing?
-Post here what else you wanted to say, for which there was no space in the form above.
+Write here what else you wanted to say, but for which there was no field.

-It is delusional to claim that this project is the best or only solution to the major problems facing the textile industry.
-The global problems need political action first and foremost.
+It is delusional to claim that this project is the best or only solution to the textile industry's major problems.
+Global problems need political action first and foremost.
 Nevertheless, the loom is a meaningful building block in a sustainable change process, as the project is also technology-mediating, empowering and encourages reflection on the current status quo in the textile industry.

-The interim report of the project is also my master's thesis at the Hamburg University of Applied Sciences in the Department of Design.
+The project's interim report is also my master's thesis at the Hamburg University of Applied Sciences in the Department of Design.
 The project is supervised by Aram Bartholl and professor Peter Kabel.

 ---